 I would highly recommend downloading BBC iPlayer kids up to your children’s iPad for the gym in the car journey there, and filling it up with all of the CBeebies programs that have rides for shows in CBeebies land.
 These include the Octonauts, Tree Fu Tom, Postman Pat, the go Jetters, In The Night Garden and Something Special.
 The best thing is, the app and the shows are free to download and watch offline.

 If any member of your party has additional needs, that may make queueing difficult, Alton Towers and provide the ride access pass which will avoid or dramatically reduce QA.
-How are younger son William has autism, so we took with us letter from The GP stating that his autism makes queueing very difficult for him.
-This along with photo ID in the form of his passport meant that we were able to obtain the red band when we arrived.
-It is very important to gather these documents with you before you go in order to obtain the red band.
+How are younger son William has autism, so we took a letter from

 Visitors with certain disabilities, Alton Towers provide a free carers ticket to go along with every for paying disabled gassed.
 For full details of all of the disabilities covered and the documentation that Alton Towers: enquiries you to take with you to obtain either a ride access pass or carers pass please visit the Alton Towers of accessibility page.